Water Resources Act 1963: Scope

 The act consisted of 137 sections organised into ten parts.
 Part 1 outlined the functions of Ministers in relation to water resources.
 Part 2 dealt with the setting up of River Authorities and the Water Resources Board.
 Part 3 covered the assessment of water resources.
 Part 4 dealt with the abstraction and impounding of water, while part 5 dealt with charges for abstraction and impounding of water.
 The powers of River Authorities in relation to land were covered by part 6, while part 7 outlined additional functions of River Authorities.
 Part 8 dealt with financial considerations, part 9 detailed the transfer of undertakings of River Boards, and part 10 covered miscellaneous and supplementary provisions.
 This was followed by 14 schedules.

-While the Water Act 1945 had introduced the concept of a national policy for water, it had not provided the means to achieve one, but this was addressed by the formation of the Water Resources Board.
+While the Water Act 1945 (8 & 9 Geo.
+6. c.
+42) had introduced the concept of a national policy for water, it had not provided the means to achieve one, but this was addressed by the formation of the Water Resources Board.
 This was a national organisation, which was independent of central government, and was responsible for the collection of data, research, and planning.
 Although it had no statutory powers over the River Authorities, it influenced their actions through negotiation, and was very successful in this.
 It produced three major reports on water resources between 1966 and 1971, in which it foresaw the need for transfers of water between rivers, and in some cases, between regions.
 Its final report, Water Resources in England and Wales, published in early 1974, outlined strategies for ensuring an adequate water supply for the next 25 years.
 In the consultation leading up to the Water Act 1973, it was argued that the Water Resources Board should be empowered to undertake major projects in its own right, but when the act was passed, the Board was disbanded and its functions were dispersed among other agencies.